Haishi2016/bacon-net/docs/_sources/index.rst.txt

 BACON documentation
 ===================

-Welcome to BACON, a neural symbolic network for decision-making problems.
+Welcome to BACON, a neural symbolic network for decision-making problems using Graded Logic.

 .. toctree::
    :maxdepth: 2